 A whole School approach of the policy is taken and as our children progress through the School, transitions meetings between staff enable the new teachers to build on the social, emotional and behavioural skills developed by the previous teachers.
+We are especially careful in ensuring that transitions for children with particular needs are fully prepared at each stage.
+Class and form teachers are made aware of any child that may be 'at risk'.
+Any significant or ongoing behaviour concerns are communicated.
 We carefully manage the transition of the children as they progress through year groups, including Early Years and Key Stage so they understand what is expected of them.
 All children moving up a year group have sessions with their new class and teacher.

-During the first two weeks of the Autumn Term, Parents and Carers are invited to attend a 'Your child in Year X' session (previously called 'Meet the Teacher' session).
-There is particular focus on the transition of children from Year 3 going in to the 'Tutor' system which starts in Year 4; during the Summer Term, Parents and Carers of children in Year 3 are invited to attend a 'Year 3 into Year 4 Transition' session.
-In the Summer Term, Parents and Carers of children in Year 5 are invited to attend a 'Preparation for Secondary School' session and in the Autumn Term, Year 6 Parents and Carers are invited to attend a 'Transition to Year 7 session'.
+During the first two weeks of the Autumn Term, Parents and Carers are invited to attend a 'Your child in Year X' session.
+This sets out expectations for each year group and outlines any significant changes in systems.
+In the Autumn Term, Parents and Carers of children in Year 4, 5 and 6 are invited to attend a 'Preparation for Secondary School' session.

 We have good communication and relationships with local secondary schools and children are encouraged to attend taster days and visit prospective new schools.
 The Headteacher and relevant staff liaise with the Headteachers and Heads of Year 7 in order to ensure smooth transition for our children.
 Not only are children prepared for the academic transition of moving to secondary school, but also for the behavioural, emotional and social side.
-We are especially careful in ensuring that transitions for children with particular needs are fully prepared at each stage.
-Class and form teachers are made aware of any child that may be 'at risk'.